forwinder15/wlamm/content/posts/2019-03-26--How-to-become-a-diesel-mechanic/index.md

 ## The school path

-A very common question now is *Do you have to go to school to be a diesel mechanic*.
+A very common question these days is *Do you have to go to school to be a diesel mechanic*.
 The answer, *NO*.
 Technical school is one path.
-I have not seen many diesel jobs that a requiring school.
+I have not seen many diesel jobs that are requiring school.
 Most are looking at experience.
 But, that doesn't mean school is a bad option. *It's not*.
 For a lot of people school is a great option.
 Especially when you are younger and do not already have family responsibilities and are able to support yourself with part time work.
 There are some great schools out there!
 Maybe your even thinking of one right now.

 I know when I think of schools [Lincoln Tech Diesel College](https:/www.lincolntech.edu/campus/nashville-tn/programs/diesel-technology) always comes to mind.
 School is a great way to prepare for a future diesel mechanic job.
 They are going to teach you the latest in technology and the older stuff that you will likely be working on daily.
-You will have experienced teachers and one on one training that will enable you to focus.
-You will learn all about the parts how thing work and will be able to become skilled in diagnostics.
-You be able to make friends who can help you when your stuck and something and later in life network to find positions.
+You will have experienced teachers and one on one training that will enable you to focus on becoming a knowledgeable mechanic.
+You will learn all about the parts, how thing work and will be able to become skilled in diagnostics.
+You be able to make friends who can help you when your stuck with a difficult challenge and later in life network to find positions.

 # The breakdown